StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 In Rust, `&` is a borrow.
 The borrower takes ownership of the underlying data and limits what the original variable can do.

+> The above is a simplification of Rust ownership.
+[Read more in the Rust book](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)

 ## Procedural Programming

-Most procedural programming concepts are in Rust are similar to C++.
-There are a few that differ substantially such as Rust's `match` keyword.
+Most procedural programming concepts in Rust are similar to C++.
+A few concepts differ substantially such as Rust's `match` keyword.

-### :interrobang: Flow Control
+### :question: Flow Control

-#### :interrobang: If/Else
+#### :question: If/Else

 ```c++
 //c++